emmett-framework/emmett/docs/validations.md

     validation = {
         'email': {'is': 'email'},
-        'website': {'is': 'url'}
+        'website': {'is': 'url', 'message': 'You must insert a valid url'}
     }
 ```

 The result of using `Field`'s validation parameter or `Model`'s validation attribute will be the same: is basically a matter of personal coding style.

+As you've seen with the *website* field in the example, you can always customize the error message resulting from the validation.

-So, what are the built-in validation helpers?
-Let's see them specifically.
+Now, let's see the available built-in validation helpers.

 Presence and absence of input
 -----------------------------